gabrielpetersson/recurrent-neural-network-from-scratch/README.md

 from rnngen import datasets  # Imports dataset directories

 # Will start training the model with default settings and embeddings using word2vec.
-# Only datasets.SIMPSONS_PROCESSED will work if embeddings_dir is not specified.
+# Only datasets.SIMPSONS_PROCESSED will work if using default embeddings_dir parameter.
 rnngen.generate(datasets.SIMPSONS_PROCESSED)
 ```